deng-gdb/eurostat-gdp/README.md

 - Artifact Registry

-Terraform configuration located in the repo by the path: `eurostat-gdp/setup/terraform/`
+Terraform configuration located in the repo by the path: `eurostat-gdp/setup/terraform/` To get more details regarding the Terraform configuration files see [the official documentation](https://developer.hashicorp.com/terraform/language/modules/develop/structure).

-The Terraform configuration consists of the following files:
+The Terraform configuration in the project consists of the following files:

 - **main.tf**.
 This file contains the main set of configuration for the project.
 - **variables.tf**.
 This file contains the declarations for variables used in the Terraform configuration.